sickozell/SickoCV/README.md

 ![btoggler8plus](https://user-images.githubusercontent.com/80784296/201516811-40c75bb5-84d2-411b-b9ed-fa876e178258.JPG)

 #### - INSTRUCTIONS
-The same of the previous one, plus:
+The same of the previous one, plus following features.

 When 'armed on' or 'armed off', the WRN (warning) output will provide a sequence of pulses until next clock is detected.
-Then it will act as the OUT output (the routed signal) if the FADE knob is set to 0ms, else it will act as the GATE output (high gate).
+Then it will act as the OUT output (the routed signal) if the FADE knob is set to 1ms, else it will act as the GATE output (high gate).
-This is because if 'bToggler8+' is receiving signals from sequencers, the FADE knob will be set to 0 and the led will light up the same as sequencers trigs.
+So, if 'bToggler8+' is receiving triggers from a sequencer, the FADE knob will be set to 1ms and the led will light up the same as sequencers trigs.
-Otherwise, if fade knob is set different from 0, it is supposed that an audio signal is routed, so you'll see a fixed led light on the controller.
+Otherwise, if fade knob is set different from 1ms, it is supposed that an audio signal is routed, so you'll see a fixed led light on the controller.

 WA and WR knobs set the attack (arm on) and release (arm off) pulserate up to 200 ms of the warning pulses.
-These are two independent settings because you would like to notice if the routing is going to start or stop.
+These are two independent settings because it can be helpful to notice if the routing is going to start or stop.

 If WA or WR are set to 0ms, WRN will output a low gate during warning time and if set to to max (200ms) it will output a high gate.
 As to say: if WA is set to 0 and WR is set to max(200), WRN output will act like the GATE output.
 Otherwise if WA is set to max(200) and WR is set to 0, WRN output will act as simple toggle switch with no buffer feature.

+#### Context Menu
+- Initialize On Start: discards previous module state on VCV restart
+- Disable Unarm: this disables unarm feature
-In the context menu there is the option to invert WRN output when used with triggers.
-It can be useful when used with a Led Controller, so when a channel is 'toggled on', leds will stay turned on until a trig is received and they will be turned off for 100ms.
+- WRN Inversion (trigs only): inverts WRN output behavior when used with triggers.
+It can be useful when INs are feeded by sequencers trigs and WRN Outs connected to a led midi controller.
+With this option enabled when there's no routing leds will stay off, when routing leds will stay on and whenn a trig is received led will be turned off for 100ms.

 NOTE: input trigger threshold is +1v.